 Ph.D.
 Student | College of Agriculture and Life Sciences | Advisor – Dr. Heike Sederoff

-Delecia is a first-year PhD student in Plant Biology from Durham, North Carolina.
+Delecia is a second year PhD student in Plant Biology from Durham, North Carolina.
 She received her B.S. in Biology with a minor in Chemistry from Howard University in 2018.
 At Howard she conducted research in Dr. Janelle Burke’s lab culminating in the thesis “Sex Determination and Resource Allocation in Dioecious Rumex acetosa and related species.”
 She also completed an internship with the Walt Disney World Co.
 Agricultural Sciences Department at Epcot, maintaining various edible plants and giving guest tours throughout the greenhouses.
 Delecia is currently working with faculty member Dr. Heike Sederoff, on understanding and integrating root-microbe interactions into whole plant physiology.
 She is interested in using biotechnology to produce innovative ways to become more efficient and sustainable at food production.